-A Limited Liability Company (LLC) is a business entity authorized by state law.
-This form of business organization allows the member(s) limited liability which provides the benefit of financial and legal protection.
+A limited liability company (LLC) is a business entity authorized by state law.
+This form of business organization allows the member(s) limited liability, which provides the benefit of financial and legal protection.

-The Internal Revenue Service (IRS) has not created another business entity for federal income tax filing so an LLC must be classified as Disregarded, Partnership or Corporation.
+The Internal Revenue Service (IRS) has not created another business entity for federal income tax filing, so an LLC must be classified as a disregarded entity, partnership, or corporation.